September 20, 2016 Leave a comment

-Disclaimer: I received a free entry to the Vermont City Marathon as part of being a BibRave Pro.
+Disclaimer: I received free entry into the Equinox Half Marathon to review as part of being a BibRave Pro.
 Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review find and write race reviews!

 This past weekend, I got my first weekend away in a long while.
 I sat for my Internal Medicine Certification Exam on Thursday and promptly celebrated with a ‘racecation’ to Ft.
 Collins, CO for the Equinox Fall Half Marathon.